databrickslabs/dbldatagen/docs/source/APIDOCS.md

 * Script Spark SQL table creation statement for dataset
 * Specify a [statistical distribution for random values](./DISTRIBUTIONS.md)
 * Support for use within Databricks Delta Live Tables pipelines
+* Support for code generation from existing schema or Spark dataframe to synthesize data

 ## Tutorials and examples